Watch Intentional Money Moves Live on YouTube Tuesdays at noon ET

 It reframes hesitation as fear.
 In abundance culture, any pause before purchasing is labeled as "scarcity mindset" or "limiting beliefs."
 The message is clear: if you were truly abundant, you would not hesitate.
 You would just say yes.
 This completely eliminates the healthy pause that good decision-making requires.
 It makes thoughtful financial planning seem like evidence of your unhealed money wounds.

 It promises future returns on present spending.
 "You have to invest to grow."
 "The ROI will be 10x."
 "This will pay for itself."
 These statements might be true.
 They also might not be.
-But in the moment of impulse, they silence the part of your brain trying to do math.
+But in the moment of impulse, they silence the part of your brain trying to do the math.
 The abundance framework encourages you to focus on the potential return rather than the actual cost.
 To think about who you will be after the transformation rather than whether you can afford the payment plan.

 It creates urgency around everything.
 "This price is only available today."
 "There are only 3 spots left."
 "The doors are closing forever."
 "If you are feeling called, that is the universe speaking."
 Scarcity marketing combined with abundance mindset messaging is designed to trigger impulse purchases.
 It makes you feel like saying no means missing out on your one chance at transformation.
-Like waiting means you do not trust yourself.

-You accumulate debt you can't manage.
+You accumulate debt you cannot manage.
 Those payment plans add up.
 Five programs at $500/month is $2,500 in monthly commitments.
 That is $30,000 a year before you have made a single dollar from any of them.
 Consumer debt creates real stress.
 It limits your options.
 It keeps you stuck in jobs you hate because you need the income to cover the minimums.
 There is nothing abundant about being trapped by debt you created trying to prove you were not scarce.

 You never finish what you start.
 When you are constantly saying yes to the next thing, you do not have the time, energy, or focus to implement what you have already bought.
 I cannot tell you how many clients have shown me lists of courses they purchased and never finished.
 Programs they enrolled in and never showed up for.
 Coaching they paid for and did not use.
 This is not abundance.
 This is collecting "solutions" to avoid actually solving the problem.